 General Information for Composition Faculty Members

-If you are ill and cannot meet your classes for the day, as soon as possible (preferably first thing in the morning), call Lynn Hyde at 274-3138, and we will post a class cancellation notice.
-If your illness will cause more than a day’s absence, please call Jack Wang and we will arrange to cover your classes.
+If you are ill and cannot meet your classes for the day, as soon as possible (preferably first thing in the morning), call 274-3138, and we will post a class cancellation notice.
+If your illness will cause more than a day’s absence, please call Cory Brown and we will arrange to cover your classes.
 If, and we hope it doesn’t happen, you have an extended medical need, you will have to file paperwork for a medical leave of absence and we will find someone to cover your classes.

 Student Attendance Policy